Everything You Need to Know About Facial ExtractionsJune 22, 2022

-If you have oily or acne-prone skin, you’re likely familiar with stubborn whiteheads or blackheads that just won’t go away.
-While you should try to clear your complexion with skin-care products first (think: benzoyl peroxide, acids and retinoids), your dermatologist or esthetician may recommend getting facial extractions to help clean out the gunk inside your pores.
+If you have oily or acne-prone skin, you may be familiar with stubborn whiteheads or blackheads that just won’t go away.
+While you should try to clear your complexion with skincare products first (think: benzoyl peroxide, acids and retinoids), your dermatologist or esthetician may recommend getting facial extractions to help clean out the gunk inside your pores.
 To get more details on facial extractions, we spoke with board-certified dermatologist and Skincare.com consultant Dr. Rita Linker.

 What Are Facial Extractions?

-While the skin should look clearer after getting extractions, it’s important to continue with a good skin-care routine afterwards.
+While your skin should look clearer after getting extractions, it’s important to continue with a good skincare routine afterwards.
 Try incorporating a retinoid, like the La Roche-Posay Effaclar Adapalene Gel, or an alpha-hydroxy-acid (AHA), like the L’Oréal Paris Derm Intensives 10% Pure Glycolic Acid Serum into your regimen.

 How Often Should You Do Facial Extractions?